Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 ```bash
 git clone https://github.com/Azure/logicapps.git
 ```
 To pull the nuget package that contains the WorkflowActionTrigger attribute for your own project, include the phrase below in the csproj file of your project.
+The link to the myget package that stores this nuget package is listed here: [MyGet]( https://www.myget.org/feed/microsoft-workflowactiontrigger/package/nuget/Microsoft.Azure.Functions.Extensions.Workflows.WorkflowActionTrigger)

 ```bash
 <PackageReference Include="Microsoft.Azure.Functions.Extensions.Workflows.WorkflowActionTrigger" Version="1.0.0" />
 ```
+Please ensure you also have the Azure Logic Apps Standard and Azure Functions extensions for Visual Studio Code.
+This can be downloaded through the Extensions section in Visual Studio Code.
+For more information on how to install extensions for Visual Studio Code please check here: [EXTENSIONS](https://code.visualstudio.com/docs/editor/extension-marketplace).

 # Workspace Setup
 To setup the Logic Apps Custom Code feature in a new project, start by creating a Workspace.
 Due to the nature of this project where there are two distinct applications that need to be ran simultaneously, it is important to create a single VS Code workspace in order to utilize both applications.The steps for doing so are as follows: